AlterMannomann/otap/otap_ddl/packages/otap_test.md

 - *p_write_count_rec* The indicator, if record count test should be done and written.
 Either otap_constants.OTAP_NUM_TRUE or otap_constants.OTAP_NUM_FALSE.

 *Return* A summary of the old session and details of the new session as text message LF delimited.

 *Exception* -20099 Internal error, invalid OTAP_SESSION object.
+## FUNCTION otap_test.finish_test_with_exit_code
+This function is for automation purposes.
+It translates and returns an exit code that can be uses in CMD and shell scripts to handle reactions based on the output of a test session, e.g. if test is passed you don't need probably the test report.
+Or you want your build to fail, if test is not passed.

+Equal to finish_test apart from the return value check and translation.
+Undefined overrules failed.
+If undefined is returned, also failed tests may be contained in the current test report.
+If you finish a test session without any test run, the result is UNDEFINED.

+Parameter:
+- *p_write_count_rec* The indicator, if record count test should be done and written.
+Either otap_constants.OTAP_NUM_TRUE or otap_constants.OTAP_NUM_FALSE.

+*Return* A positive integer as result.
+0 = success, all tests passed.
+1 = at least one test failed.
+2 = at least one test undefined.

+*Exception* -20099 Internal error, invalid OTAP_SESSION object.
 ## FUNCTION otap_test.has_table